Route Recommendations for Traffic Management Under Learned Partial Driver Compliance: Problem Formulation

 \begin{problem}[Route Allocation] The route allocation problem is formulated as follows:

 \end{problem}

-Problem \ref{prb:assignment} seeks the set of route recommendations $\{p_n^\mathrm{r}\}$ that minimizes the squared difference between the system-optimal occupancy and the expected actual occupancy across all network edges while accounting for probabilistic compliance behavior.
+Problem \ref{prb:assignment} seeks the set of route recommendations $\{p_n^\mathrm{r}\}$ that minimizes the difference between the SO occupancy and the expected actual occupancy across all network edges while accounting for probabilistic compliance behavior.